-This contains, for each document, a pointer to the document data in the Document (.tvd) file.
-DocumentIndex (.tvx) --> TVXVersion<DocumentPosition> NumDocs TVXVersion --> Int DocumentPosition --> UInt64 This is used to find the position of the Document in the .tvd file.
-2. The Document or .tvd file.
+For each document, this stores the offset into the document data (.tvd) and field data (.tvf) files.
+DocumentIndex (.tvx) --> TVXVersion<DocumentPosition,FieldPosition> NumDocs TVXVersion --> Int (3 (TermVectorsReader.FORMAT_VERSION2) for Lucene 2.4) DocumentPosition --> UInt64 (offset in the .tvd file) FieldPosition --> UInt64 (offset in the .tvf file) 2.
+The Document or .tvd file.

 This contains, for each document, the number of fields, a list of the fields with term vector info and finally a list of pointers to the field information in the .tvf (Term Vector Fields) file.

-Document (.tvd) --> TVDVersion<NumFields, FieldNums, FieldPositions,> NumDocs

-TVDVersion --> Int

-NumFields --> VInt

-FieldNumS --> < FieldNumDelta > NumFields

-FieldNumDelta --> VInt

-FieldPositions --> < FieldPosition > NumFields

-FieldPosition --> VLong

-The .tvd file is used to map out the fields that have term vectors stored and where the field information is in the .tvf file.
+Document (.tvd) --> TVDVersion<NumFields, FieldNums, FieldPositions> NumDocs TVDVersion --> Int (3 (TermVectorsReader.FORMAT_VERSION2) for Lucene 2.4) NumFields --> VInt FieldNums --> < FieldNumDelta > NumFields FieldNumDelta --> VInt FieldPositionS --> < FieldPositionDelta > NumFields-1 FieldPositionDelta --> VLong The .tvd file is used to map out the fields that have term vectors stored and where the field information is in the .tvf file.
 3. The Field or .tvf file.

 This file contains, for each field that has a term vector stored, a list of the terms, their frequencies and, optionally, position and offest information.

 Field (.tvf) --> TVFVersion<NumTerms, Position/Offset, TermFreqs> NumFields

-TVFVersion --> Int
+TVFVersion --> Int (3 (TermVectorsReader.FORMAT_VERSION2) for Lucene 2.4)

 NumTerms --> VInt

 Position/Offset --> Byte

 TermFreqs --> < TermText, TermFreq, Positions?, Offsets? > NumTerms

 TermText --> < PrefixLength, Suffix>

 PrefixLength --> VInt

 Suffix --> String

 TermFreq --> VInt

-Positions --> < VInt>TermFreq
+Positions --> <VInt>TermFreq

 Offsets --> <VInt, VInt>TermFreq

 Notes: